 Since we have a slide we ended up getting the vinyl flooring professionally installed as it was a bit tricky.
 Charles just picked up a standard vinyl plank floor in a tone we liked along with some carpet remnants from a local store since we didn’t need much.
 They worked just fine!
 We placed the vinyl floor overtop of the existing floor since it was hard to remove.

 Camper Window Coverings

 I’m OBSESSED with our window coverings.
 Lindsay from Q Design Centre custom made them for our space and I absolutely love them!
 Lindsay did our window coverings for our home too.
 The original ones were half broken and rather ugly, so this was a massive upgrade.
 We went with gold hardware for the café curtains with a cute French-inspired stripe for the main area and a soft linen grey/blue for the bedroom curtains to play on the hydrangea theme.
 I would do it over again the same way a thousand times over!
-Lindsay holds a Black Friday sale every year that you won’t want to miss; subscribe to her newsletter to make sure you don’t miss out!
+Lindsay holds a Black Friday sale every year so make sure you don’t miss out!
 Lindsay can give you our fabric choices if you want to recreate the look.